Please join us for:

 5:30 pm with reception to follow

 Reservations required by calling Leigh McFaddin at 540-463-7103, ext.
 138 or by email to firstname.lastname@example.org.
 Seating will be first come, first served.
 Members and students will be admitted free; non-members will pay $15 at the door.

 A part of the George C. Marshall Legacy Series

 About the lecture

 George Marshall decisively shaped the contours of the early Cold War.
 Employing strategic insights from World War II, Marshall shrewdly assessed the threat posed by the Soviet Union, set priorities, and designed the strategy that established America’s preponderant position in the international arena.
-At the same time he knowingly contributed to the onset of the Cold War.
 This lecture will assess Marshall’s enduring legacy.

 About Dr. Melvyn P. Leffler